 Read the fluorescence on an automated plate reader composed of an inverted microscope equipped with a mercury lamp with two excitation filters at 485 and 520 nanometers, two emission filters at 520 and 635 nanometers, and a charge-coupled device camera [1].

 Talent at the microscope, imaging the cells.
+(2sd part + CU at the end)

 Results